-It is board policy that all board members retire and offer themselves annually for reelection, and that no director shall serve beyond the 12th AGM following his or her appointment.
-The board has been refreshed relatively recently.
+It is board policy that all board members retire and offer themselves annually for reelection, and that no Director shall serve beyond the 12th AGM following his or her appointment.
+The board has been refreshed relatively recently, as is clear from Figure 22.